 On July 18, 2019 the architectural firm, Dore & Whittier, was slated to reveal associated rough costs on new school(s) buildings– such as construction costs, swing space costs, and eligible reimbursables– with the School Building Committee.
 (See summary of City Council requests July 9, 2019 here.)
 The meetings are public.
 Associated costs were not transparent for the public.
 Instead a dollar sign rating system was illlustrated pictorially, like so:

 Why were rough estimate details cut from the presentation?
 A few reasons were provided, namely “MSBA does not look kindly” on public disclosure because

-- The MSBA aims to have the best possible build based on educatioal needs and goals rather than cost.
+The MSBA aims to have the best possible build based on educational needs and goals rather than cost.
 Publishing amounts can taint the bidding or decision making.